Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 I am the runner and editor of the official account of our class 'ACMClass2018'.
 I am also a member of student organizing team of ACM-Class Student Academic Festival 2021.

 I am a cinephile.
-My favorite directors includes Damien Chazelle, Agnès Varda, Paul Thomas Anderson, and many more.
+My favorite directors includes Damien Chazelle, Agnès Varda, Paul Thomas Anderson, Wes Anderson, and many more.
 I am a member of student group 800 Movie Theater and hosted several salons and weekend theaters.

 I love graphic design and have designed many posters.
 You can find some of my works [**here**](gallery).
 I was selected as one of 20 finalists of the world-wide open creative brief "Design artwork inspired by Daniel Craig's Bond films".
 I also designed a theme poster for "Berlin Feminist Film Week at BATURU".